fandreuz/parallel-kd-tree/README.md

 # Parallel k-d tree
-Parallel implementation of k-d tree using MPI, OpenMP and C++.
+Parallel implementation of k-d tree using MPI, OpenMP and C++17.

 ## Summary
 A *k-d tree* is a data structure which can be used to represent k-dimensional